 The amount of consideration is not adjusted for a significant financing component if the time between payment and the transfer of the related good or service is expected to be one year or less under the practical expedient in the guidance.
 Our revenue arrangements are typically accounted for under such expedient, as payment is typically due within 30 to 60 days.
-As of June 30, 2022 and 2021, none of our contracts contained a significant financing component.
+As of September 30, 2022 and 2021, none of our contracts contained a significant financing component.

-Also, with our acquisition of FortressID and adaption of our current products to be delivered in a hosted environment with AwareID, we expect to recognize revenue from our SaaS offerings in future periods.
-SaaS offerings are recognized ratably over the subscription period.
-For the three and six months ended June 30, 2022 and 2021, we did not generate revenue from SaaS contracts.
+Also, to the extent relevant in future periods with our acquisition of FortressID and adaption of our current products to be delivered in a hosted environment with AwareID, we expect to recognize revenue from our SaaS offerings in future periods.
+SaaS offerings will be recognized ratably over the subscription period.
+For the three and nine months ended September 30, 2022 and 2021 we did not generate revenue from SaaS contracts.